arvindsuresh-math/Aug-2025-Math-Solution-Classifier/README.md

 ### **Objective**

 Below, we outline a taxonomy of conceptual error types that can be programmatically generated to create a high-quality SFT dataset.
 The goal is to simulate plausible student mistakes by manipulating the logic of validated "Formalization Templates."
+The error types below are sub-types of "conceptual error".

 ### **Guiding Principle: "Single Point of Failure"**